In this piece · 23 sections+

 Breaking Bad (2008, 5 seasons)

 Premise: New Mexico chemistry teacher cooks meth, loses soul.
-Start: Season 1, Episode 1 — it's the pilot and it still holds up as one of the best hours of TV ever made.
+Start: Season 1, Episode 1.
+It's the pilot and it still holds up as one of the best hours of TV ever made.
 If you're not hooked by the RV scene you never will be.
 Who'll love it: anyone who likes tension, morally collapsing men, the desert.
 Who'll bounce: people who need a likable protagonist, or who get squeamish about violence that actually has consequences.
 Time: 62 episodes × 47 min ≈ 48 hours.
 A dedicated month, or a deranged ten days.
 Status: ended, complete, no strings.
 The ceiling of prestige TV.
 Everything made since has been trying to be this and mostly failing.

 Peaky Blinders (2013, 6 seasons)